oak cask

 Whisky Cask Sizes

-Master Distillers take cask size into account when managing the maturation process.
-For example, Alan Winchester matures The Glenlivet Master Distiller’s Reserve in butts, barrels and hogsheads to develop the perfect balance of flavours.
+Master Distillers carefully balance cask size alongside wood type and previous contents.
+For example, Alan Winchester matured The Glenlivet Master Distiller’s Reserve in a combination of butts, barrels and hogsheads to create its layered character.

 Making Whisky Barrels